filecoin-project/fevm-hardhat-kit/README.md

 Currently you will find a getter contract that calls the getter methods on the MarketAPI to get storage deal data and store that data.
 To do this you will need *dealIDs* which you can [find here on FilFox](https://hyperspace.filfox.info/en/deal).

 As an example to store most of the data available for a deal run the store-all command with a specified dealID.
-Below is an example of using this command below with the a deal on Hyperspace testnet with a dealID of 707.
+Below is an example of using this command below with a deal on Hyperspace testnet with a dealID of 707.

 ```
 yarn hardhat store-all --contract "DEPLOYED FILECOIN_MARKET_CONSUMER CONTRACT ADDRESS HERE" --dealid "707"